Everything to know going into this year's Super Bowl

 Getty Images

-Rihanna speaks during the Super Bowl LVII Pregame & Apple Music Halftime Show press conference at Phoenix Convention Center on February 09, 2023 in Phoenix, Arizona.
+Rihanna speaks during the Super Bowl LVII Pregame & Apple Music Halftime Show press conference at the Phoenix Convention Center on Thursday.

 This year's halftime headliner is the one and only Rihanna.
 Back in 2019, she turned down the gig in solidarity with